pyOpenSci/software-peer-review/appendices/gen-ai-checklist.md

     - [ ] LLMs were used to develop tests
     - [ ] LLMs were used to develop infrastructure (CI, automation)

-- [ ] I acknowledge that a human (at least one member of our maintainer team) has reviewed, edited, and modified all LLM-generated code and text submitted in this review to ensure it’s not biased (if text) and the code runs (if code).
+- [ ] I acknowledge that a human (at least one member of our maintainer team) has reviewed or edited all LLM-generated code and text submitted in this review to ensure it conveys intended meaning (if text) and the code runs (if code).
 ```